 Kate Corby is a partner in Baker McKenzie’s Dispute Resolution team in London.
-Kate has substantial experience of representing clients in complex litigation and arbitration, with a focus on construction and engineering disputes.
-She also has significant experience in advising on product liability, safety and regulatory compliance.
-Kate is a member of the firm's EMEA Dispute Resolution Steering Committee, and various of the firm's diversity related working groups at a local and global level.
+Kate has over two decades' experience of representing clients in complex litigation and arbitration, with a focus on arbitration of construction, engineering and infrastructure related disputes.
+She has handled arbitrations under the rules of all of the major arbitral institutions and ad hoc, seated in London and around the world and under a wide range of governing laws.
+Kate also has significant experience in advising on product liability, safety and regulatory compliance.
+Kate co-leads the firm's Industrials, Manufacturing and Transportation Industry Group in EMEA.

-Kate acts for employers, main contractors, sub-contractors and joint venture partners from across the world on disputes concerning issues such as project delays, cost overruns and defective work.
+Kate acts for employers, main contractors, sub-contractors and joint venture partners from across the world in disputes concerning issues such as project delays, cost overruns and defective work, most of which involve arbitration.
 She has been involved in disputes arising out of projects from Kazakhstan in the East to Panama in the West, but in recent years has had a particular focus on projects in the Middle East.
 Kate is also active in advising clients on project and contract management and dispute avoidance.

 Representative Legal Matters